-- 1. The increase of the degree of elongation imposed on the test specimens in the first semi cycle of loading causes a change in the failure mode of the specimens during the second semi cycle of loading, where the compressive stress is exerted.
-Specifically, for degrees of elongation 0‰, 10‰ and 20‰, the failure of the test specimens comes from an excess of the compressive strength of their cross section and crash of the compression zone of the column specimens.
-For degrees of elongation 30‰ and 50‰, the failure of the specimens is due to their buckling around the weak axis, i.e. the axis perpendicular to their thickness.
-This observation is illustrated by a simple study of Fig. 5. - 2.
-For elongation degrees 30% and 50%, the increase in the degree of elongation imposed on the test specimens in the first semi cycle of loading causes a reduction in maximum failure load (specimen strength) during the second semi cycle of loading where the compressive stress is exerted.
-Specifically, for elongation degree 30%, critical failure load of the specimen is equal to 26% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
-Regarding the degree of elongation 50%, the critical failure load of the specimen is equal to 21% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
-It is shown, namely, that the increase of the degree of elongation significantly affects the resistance of the test specimens against lateral instability, since there may be a reduction in specimen resistance of the order of 75-80% compared to the specimen which has not undergone any form of tensile stress ("virgin" specimen). - 3.
-For elongation degrees 10% and 20%, the increase in the degree of elongation imposed on the test specimens in the first semi cycle of loading does not cause any significant differentiation in the value of the maximum failure load during the second semi cycle of loading, where the compressive stress is exerted.
-Specifically, for elongation degree 10%, critical failure load of the specimen is equal to 95% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
-Regarding the degree of elongation 20%, the critical failure load of the specimen is equal to 99% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
+- 1. For elongation degrees 30‰ and 50‰, the increase in the degree of elongation imposed on the test specimens in the first semi cycle of loading causes a reduction in maximum failure load (specimen strength) during the second semi cycle of loading where the compressive stress is exerted.
+Specifically, for elongation degree 30‰, critical failure load of the specimen is equal to 36% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
+Regarding the degree of elongation 50‰, the critical failure load of the specimen is equal to 29% of the failure load of the corresponding "virgin" specimen (Figs. 6, 7).
+It is shown, namely, that the increase of the degree of elongation significantly affects the resistance of the test specimens against lateral instability, since there may be a reduction in specimen resistance of the order of 65-70% compared to the specimen which has not undergone any form of tensile stress ("virgin" specimen). - 2.
+For elongation degrees 10‰ and 20‰, the increase in the degree of elongation imposed on the test specimens in the first semi cycle of loading does not cause any significant differentiation in the value of the maximum failure load during the second semi cycle of loading, where the compressive stress is exerted.
 Note that for these degrees of elongation, closure of cracks is performed leading to the contribution of concrete strength to the specimens' strength.
 It is emphasized that generous efforts were made in order to provide, as much as possible, the same concrete quality between different specimens by concreting all specimens together using concrete from the same mixer.

 Fig. 6.
-Diagram of maximum failure load $[P_u(kN), P_u/P{u,0\%}]$ - elongation $[\Delta h\epsilon/h(\%), \Delta h\epsilon(mm)]$.
+Diagram of maximum failure load $[P_u(kN), P_u/P{u,0\%}]$ - elongation $[\Delta h{\epsilon}/h(\%), \Delta h{\epsilon}(mm)]$.

 Fig. 7.
-Column diagram of failure load $[P_u/P{u,0\%}, P_u(kN)]$ - elongation and type of longitudinal reinforcement $[\Delta h{\epsilon}/h(\%)]$.
+Column diagram of failure load $[P_u/P{u,0\%}, P_u(kN)]$ - elongation and type of longitudinal reinforcement $[\Delta h{e'}h(\%)]$.